AdarshPachori1/MachineLearning/README.md

 # MachineLearning

-Explored and visualized several datasets using pandas, seaborn, plotly and cufflinks (however, iplots don't show on github).
+Explored and visualized several datasets using pandas, seaborn, plotly, and cufflinks (however, iplots don't show on github).

 Trained and tested various models/classifiers including: